Close Menu

 WHAT IS RESIDUAL FUNCTIONAL CAPACITY?

 Residual Functional Capacity (RFC) is one of the most important concepts in your Social Security benefits case.
-The reason it is so important is your RFC can make the difference between winning or losing your SSD and SSI benefits.
+The reason it is so important is your RFC can make the difference between winning or losing your SSDI and SSI benefits.
 If you can prove that your RFC prevents you from working, then you win benefits.
 So, what is your RFC?

 The RFC is the medical assessment of what you can physically and mentally do in a work setting.
 It is the definition of your functional limitations after taking into account all of your medical conditions and your symptoms.